dhidas/NSLS2ClusterTutorial/README.md

 ssh -Y ssh.nsls2.bnl.gov
 ssh -Y pluto
 ```
+More detailed instructions can be found at https://dogbert.nsls2.bnl.gov/docs/remote/ssh.html

 ## Copying files from other NSLS-II machines
 Copying a file typically requires a multi-hop copy.
 Here are some examples